|

 Tips

-they can control their contents From our experience, most candidates do not do nearly enough to deliver top-notch recommendations in support of their application.
+don't think they can control their contents From our experience, most candidates do not do nearly enough to deliver top-notch recommendations in support of their application.
 Sadly, most letters we see are short, vague and non-persuasive.
 In highly competitive situations, they do little to convince us that the candidate is special enough to earn our support.
-By not taking the initiaitve with their references, far too many applicants miss a golden opportunity to sell their strengths.
+By not taking the initiative with their references, many applicants miss a golden opportunity to sell their strengths.
 The professsional implications can be devastating.
-Obtaining great letters of reference requires advance planning and hard work, but is well worth the investment.
-Savvy candidates give this step of the application process the same level of attention as the personal statement.
+Obtaining great letters of reference requires advance planning and hard work, but it is well worth the investment.
+Savvy candidates give this step of the application process the same level of attention as their essays.

-guidance counselor Schools differ in the number of letters they require and accept, with most requiring at least three and accepting no more than five.
-Carefully read all information the law schools provide on their applications.
+high school guidance counselor Schools differ in the number of letters they require and accept, with most requiring at least three and no more than five.
+Carefully read all of the information your target schools give you on this point.
 They expect you to follow the rules exactly.
-A substantive letter of reference has three important features: a) The author knows
+A substantive letter of reference has three important features: a) The author

-the required intellectual ability and professional effectiveness necessary
+knows the intellectual ability and professional effectiveness required

 to succeed in college Avoid sending letters from student teachers, friends, school alumni, relatives, clergymen or politicians, UNLESS they personally supervised your professional work and can comment on the specific attributes being evaluated in the admissions process.
 You'd be surprised how many people fall into this trap, not realizing that it actually hurts their chances.
 Nearly every year, I read a letter written by a Senator, Governor or famous Hollywood star in support of a candidate they barely know.
 I'm not impressed.
 College is serious business, not a popularity contest.
 We're not starstruck enough to give a seat to someone just because her aunt works for the Governor.

-What The Committee Expects to See Here's what the committee hopes to learn from your reference letters: a) The validity of
+Here's what the committee hopes to learn from your reference letters: a) Your

-personal values Before you ask anyone to write a letter for you, look at the evaluation form the school has asked them to complete.
+academic ability, personal values, and potential for success Before you ask anyone to write a letter for you, look at the evaluation form the school has asked them to complete.
 Note that only a few categories involve your GPA or academic performance.
-In many ways, your reference writers are being asked to describe your character, personality and temperment as valued by college admissions committees.
-Most of these attributes have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
+In many ways, your reference writers are being asked to describe your character, personality and temperament, which have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
 Don't dismiss them as irrelevant.
 Many applicants believe that as long as they have good grades, they'll get a great recommendation.
 This simply isn't the case.
-You'd be stunned to realize the number of professors who have told us horror stories about 4.0 candidates who lie, cheat and steal.
+Every year, teachers tell us horror stories about 4.0 candidates who lie, cheat and steal.
 We've heard about applicants selling drugs on campus and hiring ringers to take their exams.
 Some achieved their sterling academic record at the expense of everything else in their life.
-Don't make the mistake of thinking that your professors only see your grades.
-They've been in this law a long time and have seen thousands of students come and go.
-They know the fine characters from the bad apples and they don't hesitate to tell us who is who.
+Don't make the mistake of thinking that your teachers only see your grades.
+They've been in this business a long time and have seen thousands of students come and go.
+They can distinguish the fine characters from the bad apples and they don't hesitate to tell us who is who.
 Pick your references carefully and be sure that they are willing to confirm that you are a person of integrity.

 Arrange for your reference letters no later than September in your senior